-Your specific volumes me decreased when you decreased the volumes.
-If your container is made bigger, the specific volumes is going to increase, and your density is going to decrease.
+Your specific volumes decreased when you decreased the volumes.
+If your container is made bigger, the specific volumes are going to increase, and your density is going to decrease.

-Specific volumes equals volumes divided by mass.
-Typically, volumes is measured in cubic meters (m3), and mass is measured in kilograms.
-Specific volumes is then calculated as volumes divided by mass.
+Specific volumes equal volumes divided by mass.
+Typically, volumes are measured in cubic meters (m3), and mass is measured in kilograms.
+Specific volumes are then calculated as volumes divided by mass.

-Specific volumes is defined as the total volumes of dry air and water vapor mixture per kg of dry air and water vapor (SI-units).
-The specific volumes can be expressed as: v = V / ma + mw (11)
+Specific volumes are defined as the total volumes of dry air and water vapor mixture per kg of dry air and water vapor (SI-units).
+The specific volumes can be expressed as: v = V / ma + MW (11)

-What is difference between volume and specific volume?
+What is the difference between volume and specific volume?

 What Is Specific Volume

-Properties which depend on the amount of gas are called extensive properties, while properties that do not depend on the amount of gas are called intensive properties.
 When performing a thermodynamic analysis, it is much easier to deal with only intensive properties since we are able to eliminate the mass from the analysis.
 Since the mass and volumes are directly related to each other under static conditions, we can define a new property called the specific volume which is equal to the volume divided by the mass.
 Specific volumes is an intensive property of the gas, as shown in our example.
-The specific volumes of the original tank is the same as the specific volumes in each half.
+The specific volumes of the original tank are the same as the specific volumes in each half.
 The “specific” of specific volumes simply means “divided by mass”.